ubccr/hpc-toolset-tutorial/coldfront/README.md

 - Then click SAVE
  **See more info on the OnDemand plugin at the end**

+Create a new storage resource:
+- Click on the Home link to go to back to the Admin interface, scroll down near the bottom to the `Resource` section and Click on `Resources` then click the `Add Resource` button
+- Add a resource with the following settings:
+Resource type: select `storage`
+Name: type `project storage`
+Description: enter anything you want
+Ensure that the following are checked:  `Is available`, `Is public`, `Is allocatable`
+Under the resource attributes section, click `Add another Resource attribute` and select `quantity_label` from the drop down menu.
+In the `value` field, enter `Enter storage in 1TB increments`
+Click `Add another Resource attribute` and select `quantity_default_value` from the drop down menu.
+In the `1`
+Click `Add another Resource attribute` and select `OnDemand` from the drop down menu.
+In the `value` field, enter `Yes`
+- Then click SAVE

 Make an allocation attribute changeable:
-- Under the `Allocation` section, click on `Allocation Attribute Types`  Click on `slurm_account_name` check the box next to `Is changeable` and then click the SAVE button.
+- Under the `Allocation` section, click on `Allocation Attribute Types`  Click on `Storage Quota` check the box next to `Is changeable` and then click the SAVE button.
 - Logout

 ### Create a project & request an allocation